Ventricular Assist Devices

 A ventricular assist device (VAD) is a mechanical pump.
 When one of the heart’s natural pumps (a ventricle) does not perform well, we use a VAD to increase the amount of blood that flows through the body.
 Having a VAD implant allows most people with advanced heart failure to return to a fuller life.

-During a VAD procedure, a cardiac surgeon will implant the VAD in your chest and connect it to an external controller (small computer that monitors the pump) which attaches to a power source (batteries or battery pack) outside your body (batteries or battery pack outside your body.
-Once you recover from the surgery, you can go home.
-We monitor VAD patients very closely.
+During a VAD procedure, a cardiac surgeon will implant the device in your chest and connect it to an external controller (small computer that monitors the pump) that attaches to a power source (batteries or battery pack) outside your body (batteries or battery pack outside your body.
+Once discharged, we continue monitoring VAD patients very closely.

 Every day, our heart failure team works with patients who are exhausted and frustrated.
 We try to bring hope, offering: